-The accounting policies adopted may be acceptable policies under Canadian GAAP; however, alternative policies may also be acceptable under Canadian GAAP.
-The City and the Audit Committee have a responsibility to not adopt extreme or inappropriate interpretations of GAAP that may have inappropriate or misleading results.
+The accounting policies adopted may be acceptable policies under Canadian Public Sector Accounting Standards; however, alternative policies may also be acceptable under Canadian Public Sector Accounting Standards.
+The City and the Audit Committee have a responsibility to not adopt extreme or inappropriate interpretations of Canadian Public Sector Accounting Standards that may have inappropriate or misleading results.
 Alternative policies, if adopted, may produce significant changes in the reported results of the operations, financial position and disclosures of the City.

 The Audit Committee has a responsibility to review the accounting policies adopted by the City, and where alternative policies are available, make determinations as to the most appropriate policies to be adopted in the circumstances.
 If members of the Audit Committee are concerned that the adoption or change of an accounting policy may produce an inappropriate or misleading result in financial reporting or disclosure, this concern must be discussed with management and the auditors.
-If the Audit Committee members believe that a policy or policies adopted are inappropriate or produce a misleading result in the circumstances, these concerns should be discussed with us directly, either privately or in Audit Committee meetings.
+If the Audit Committee believes that a policy or policies adopted are inappropriate or produce a misleading result in the circumstances, these concerns should be discussed with us directly, either privately or in Audit Committee meetings.

-Risk-Based
+Risk-based

 Our risk-based approach focuses on obtaining sufficient appropriate audit evidence to reduce the risk of material misstatement in the financial statements to an appropriately low level.
-This means that we focus our audit work on higher risk areas that have a higher risk of being materially misstated.
+This means that we focus our audit work on areas that have a higher risk of being materially misstated.